oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 The free platform only solves the problem that IPV6 is not available, it does not provide premium IPV6 bandwidth.

-If you need premium bandwidth, please build your own tunnel.
+If you need high quality bandwidth, please build your own tunnel.
+When both ifupdown and ifupdown2 are available, try ifupdown first to see if it can be installed successfully, otherwise install ifupdown2.

 ## Initial environment modifications